-Setting Description Factory Default Auto Allows the port to use the IEEE 802.3u protocol to negotiate Auto with connected devices.
-The port and connected devices will determine the best speed for that connection.
-100M-Full Choose one of these fixed speed options if the connected 100M-Half Ethernet device has trouble auto-negotiating for line speed.
-10M-Full Please note the 10G ports do not support speeds less than or 10M-Half equal to 100M.
+Setting Description Factory Default Auto Allows the port to use the IEEE 802.3u protocol to negotiate with connected devices.
+The port and connected devices will 71000 determine the best speed for that connection.
+100M-Full Auto 100M-Half Choose one of these fixed speed options if the connected 10M-Full Ethernet device has trouble auto-negotiating for line speed.
+10M-Half